2020 Toyota Prius Trim Levels with Comparisons & Configurations.

 Shoppers should not confuse these trims with the larger Prius v, plug-in Prius Prime or the smaller Prius c.
 These are separate models with their own trim levels, a different build, and a different powertrain.

-Compare the 2020 Toyota Prius L Eco vs LE Trim Levels.
+Compare the 2020 Toyota Prius L Eco vs LE Trims.
 What is the difference?

 When it comes to looks, the first and second tier trims are very similar.
 It is a streamlined design with aerodynamic features such as grille shutters up front.
 Vertical taillights and rear split glass are hallmarks of the rear.
 In keeping with its green reputation, all of the exterior lights are LEDs.
 This includes the LED taillights, stop lights, clearance lights, and projector headlights.